tableau/Logshark/docs/docs/logshark_install.md

 -------------------------------------------------------------------------------------

-### Run the Logshark Setup program
+### Download LogShark
  [![Download Logshark](https://img.shields.io/badge/Download%20Logshark-Version%203.0.2-blue.svg)](https://github.com/tableau/Logshark/releases/download/3.0.2/Setup_Logshark_v3.0.2.exe)

-1. From the directory where you downloaded Logshark, run the Logshark Setup program, double-click the file `Setup_Logshark_v3.0.2.exe`.

-2. Click **Install** to use the default configuration.
-This adds Logshark to the PATH environment variable.

--   Click **Options** if you need to change the default installation directory (from `C:\Program Files\Logshark`).
+Navigate to a location where you want to install LogShark and unzip the file there.

+### Running LogShark from any Directory
+If you want to run LogShark from anywhere, you need to add the directory where you unzipped LogShark to your PATH system variable.
+Here are instructions on how to do it in Windows 10.

+1. In Search, search for and then select: **System**.
+1. Click the **Advanced system settings** link.
+1. Click **Environment Variables**.
+In the section System Variables, find the `PATH` environment variable and select it.
+Click **Edit**.
+If the PATH environment variable does not exist, click **New**.
+1. In the **Edit System Variable** (or New System Variable) window, specify the value of the `PATH` environment variable.
+Click OK.
+Close all remaining windows by clicking OK.

 **NOTE:** The archive logs will need to be unzipped or copied to the drive where you have installed Logshark.
-If your `C:\` drive is low on space, you should install Logshark in a different location.
+If your `C:\` drive is low on space, you should install Logshark in a different location. :question: **TRUE?**

 ---------------------------------------------------------------------------------------